Relations with national, European and international institutions and advocacy actions

 The advocacy and monitoring activity of the European Commission's legislative initiatives on sustainable finance also continued and the Group continued to participate in the working tables on Sustainable Finance of the European Banking Federation (FBE), of the European Mortgage Federation (EMF-ECBC) and the Association for Financial Markets in Europe (AFME).
 Furthermore, Intesa Sanpaolo continued to promote its distinctive positioning in terms of financing the circular economy towards relevant stakeholders.

-In the field of banking digitalisation, there is constant coordination of internal and the participation to that organised by the associations, such as innovative digital payments, cybersecurity, artificial intelligence, data economy and open finance, digital euro, digital identity, new digital assets (such as crypto-asset ), with the aim of promoting a regulatory framework in line with the Group's position at European level, according to an approach aimed at encouraging innovation on the one hand and the protection of consumers and investors on the other.
+In the field of banking digitalisation, there is constant coordination of internal and the participation to that organised by the associations, such as innovative digital payments, cybersecurity, artificial intelligence, data economy and open finance, digital euro, digital identity, new digital assets (such as crypto-asset), according to an approach aimed at encouraging innovation on the one hand and the protection of consumers and investors on the other.

 Collaboration with trade associations and European projects